Alison Armitage: Early life

-Armitage was born in High Wycombe, London, but grew up in Hong Kong where she lived for 20 years.
+Armitage was born in High Wycombe, England, but grew up in Hong Kong where she lived for 20 years.
 She is of mixed German, French, and English descent.
 Armitage has been a swimmer since the age of four, and qualified for the Hong Kong Olympic team.
 However, she abandoned the sport during her teens.
 Armitage studied at Island School in Hong Kong before studying computer science at the University of San Diego in California.
 She eventually started a career as a model.

 Playboy Playmate and modeling career

 Under the pseudonym Brittany York, Armitage was Playboy's Playmate of the Month for October 1990.
 As a result, she appeared in many Playboy videos and promotions.
 Armitage also appeared in a pictorial in Maxim magazine in 1999.
-Aside from that, she also appeared in the cover of other magazines like Razor, DT, and Bikini.
+Aside from that, she also appeared on the cover of other magazines like Razor, DT, and Bikini.
 Armitage was also featured in TV commercials for brands like Reebok Sportswear, West cigarettes, Budweiser, Trac mobile phones, among others.